codergod1337/Studienprojekt/README.md

 # Quick Module Description

 ## utils/settings.py
-Default values such as pathes can be changed here.
+Default values such as paths can be changed here.

 ## CarlaConnector
 - **Purpose:**